txty-io/txty-docs/docs/basics/create-project.md

 ![Create a project within an organization](/img/basics/create_project_org.png)

-The steps for creating an organizational project are then the same as for personal projects.
+The steps for creating an organizational project are then the same as for private projects.